Geological History — Plate Tectonic Evolution of the Indian Subcontinent

 Coastal Plains and Islands

-India's total coastline, traditionally measured at 7,516.6 km, was re-assessed to 11,098.81 km by the National Hydrographic Office (NHO) in coordination with the Survey of India using modern GIS software and high-resolution High-Water Line data.
-The revised figure was officially promulgated by the Ministry of Ports, Shipping and Waterways in April 2025.
-The increase reflects better measurement technology, not a physical change in the landmass.
+India's total coastline, traditionally measured at 7,516.6 km, was re-assessed to 11,098.81 km by the National Hydrographic Office (NHO) in coordination with the Survey of India using modern GIS software and high-resolution High-Water Line data at 1:250,000 scale (replacing the 1970s-era 1:4,500,000 scale survey).
+The breakdown: mainland coastline 7,870.51 km + island territories 3,228.30 km (of which Andaman & Nicobar Islands: 3,083.50 km; Lakshadweep: 144.80 km).
+The revised figure was officially promulgated via a Ministry of Ports, Shipping and Waterways (MoPSW) circular dated 29 April 2025, with concurrence from all coastal States and UTs, and confirmed in a Ministry of Earth Sciences reply to Rajya Sabha (December 2025).
+The increase of ~47% reflects better measurement technology capturing bays, inlets, and creek mouths that were smoothed out at the older scale — not a physical change in the landmass.

 Coastal Plains